Fortunately today’s peels are gentler, working their magic without too much unsightly shedding, and are touted by many as the secret to glowing skin.

 What does it feel like to have a peel?A chemical peel involves the application of a solution to the surface of the skin which usually causes it to tingle, sting and/or burn.
 The stronger the formulation and the longer it’s left on, the more powerful the ‘peel’.

 Downtime will depend on the depth of the peel – as acid-based formulas are used, it’s likely there will be some redness and stinging and possibly some slight swelling within 48 hours of the treatment.
 In the case of a light peel, recovery time will be minimal.
 For deeper peels recovery may take a little longer, due to the number of skin cells that need to regenerate.

 How often should you have a peel?Aestheticians tend to suggest a course of more gentle peels which will give results without the need to hide away from the world.
 In the majority of cases, weekly or bi-weekly sessions over six to eight weeks can provide good results.

-It’s always a good idea to be extra vigilant with sunscreen after a peel, to protect your new skin and reduce any chance of hyperpigmentation or dark spots.
+As these peels only work on the top layer of the skin (the epidermis) and do not penetrate the deeper layers, they are less likely to cause scarring and discolouration.
+Post peel care is the same as with lighter skins, with stringent use of broad spectrum sunscreens applied throughout the day: it’s always a good idea to be extra vigilant with sunscreen after a peel, to protect your new skin and reduce any chance of hyperpigmentation or dark spots.